 However, whale sightings are possible throughout the year, so most whale-watching tours operate all year round.
 There are a number of different companies that offer whale-watching tours, so travelers can easily find one to suit their needs.

 Nevertheless, if you visit the capital city of Iceland during the warm season, you must definitely consider whale watching.
 Iceland is the perfect place to see these gentle giants.

 See Related: Best Cameras for Travel Blogging

 20. Kerid Crater

-It also appears that water changes colors according to seasons and sunlight, and often freezes.
-Kerid Crater is worth visiting when visiting Iceland because it is a breathtaking natural wonder that visitors can explore.
+It also appears that water changes colors according to seasons and sunlight and often freezes.
+Kerid Crater is worth visiting in Iceland because it is a remarkable natural wonder that visitors can explore.
 It is among the destination to see on a trip from Reykjavik tour.

 Yes, I said it.
 Greenland is a day trip from Reykjavik.
-You’ll obviously need to take a plane but Iceland makes for one of the best access points to Greenland than well, Greenland itself.
+You’ll need to take a plane, but Iceland makes for one of the best access points to Greenland well, Greenland itself.

-You can fly from the capital city of Iceland to Greenland’s capital city Nuuk in just under 3 hours.
-Once you’re there you can explore the world’s second-largest ice cap, visit Inuit villages, or go dog sledding.
-Just make sure you bring a heavy-duty jacket and be prepared for any type of weather.
+You can fly from Iceland’s capital city to Greenland’s capital city Nuuk in just under 3 hours.
+Once there, you can explore the world’s second-largest ice cap, visit Inuit villages, or go dog sledding.
+Just make sure you bring a heavy-duty jacket and be prepared for any weather.